davidchesnut/sp-general-docs/docs/understanding-eventing-actions-in-sharepoint-designer-2013.md

--  **Wait for Event in List Item:** Used to wait for a new item to be created or an item to be changed.
+- **Wait for Event in List Item:**Used to wait for a new item to be created or an item to be changed.

--  **Wait for Project Event:** Used to wait for a project to be checked in, committed, or submitted.
+- **Wait for Project Event:**Used to wait for a project to be checked in, committed, or submitted.

--  **Wait for Field Change in Current Item:** Used to wait for a field to be changed in the current item.
+- **Wait for Field Change in Current Item:**Used to wait for a field to be changed in the current item.

-The Eventing actions are accessed in the  **Action** drop-down menu of the SharePoint Designer 2013 ribbon as shown in the figures.
+The Eventing actions are accessed in the **Action**drop-down menu of the SharePoint Designer 2013 ribbon as shown in the figures.

-> [!Note]
+> [!NOTE]
-> The  **Project Web App Actions** are only available when working with a Project Web App site.
+> The **Project Web App Actions**are only available when working with a Project Web App site.